sleak-lbl/weekly-emails/items/atpesc.md

-### Argonne Training Program on Extreme-Scale Computing Applications Due Tomorrow!
+### Argonne Training Program on Extreme-Scale Computing Application Deadline Extended to Today!

 Are you a doctoral student, postdoc, or computational scientist looking for advanced training on the key skills, approaches, and tools to design, implement,